saasforge/book-on-deployment/Chapter I - AWS.md

 Now you need to go to Elastic Beanstalk.
 The first time it can be tricky.
 Just use the search box at the top of your console:

 ![Elastic Beanstalk](https://github.com/saasforge/deployment-to-aws-and-heroku-book/blob/master/Illustrations/elastic-beanstalk-find.png)

+When you open the Beanstalk Console, you will see the invitation to get started.
+Don't rush!
+First check which region you have there.
+Change it, then proceed.
+As for we are describing the process of deployment from your terminal, let's proceed this way.

+Click the Create New Application link on the right top, then enter its name.

+*Note.
+An application in terms of AWS is not what you use to think about.
+We found the terminology pretty confusing.
+What AWS says about application: "An Elastic Beanstalk application is a logical collection of Elastic Beanstalk components, including environments, versions, and environment configurations.
+In Elastic Beanstalk an application is conceptually similar to a folder."
+And it's not a folder where you have your applications's files as you may think, it's rather a folder where you have you multiple folders or apps containing applications.
+So, probably the best way is to think about "application" is to consider it as a set of applications.*